How to calculate Gold Rate in India - 2025

 2. Gold quantity: User needs to manually input the gold quantity you want to find the gold rate for

 Formula used to calculate Gold rate: Gold Quantity * Gold Price.
+So, if the weight selected is 10 grams and current gold price is ₹10,000/gm, cost of 10 gms gold is ₹100,000.

 How to calculate Gold Rate while buying Gold jewellery?